sensorium/Mozzi/README.md

 ### Caveats

 While Mozzi is running, the Arduino time functions millis(), micros(), delay(), and delayMicroseconds() are disabled.
+Instead, Mozzi provides mozziMicros() for timing, with 61us resolution (in STANDARD mode), and
-Mozzi provides EventDelay() for scheduling, or sound production can be suspended if the Arduino timers are required for reading sensors or other processes which depend on timer functions.
+EventDelay() for scheduling.
+Also, Mozzi can be paused (pauseMozzi()/unpauseMozzi()) if the Arduino timers are required for other things.

 ###Contributions / Included Dependencies